 When you’re shooting with the lens wide open, the diffraction is barely detectible.
 But the other imperfections of the lens are showing up.
 When you stop down, you start to effectively “hide” those other lens imperfections, but diffraction starts to creep in.

 That’s why each lens has what we call the “sweet spot” where it’s performing at its ultimate best.
 You get maximum sharpness and minimum diffraction at the lens’ sweet spot which is usually between f/8 and f/11.
 On this lens I found it to be in the area of between f/5.6 and f/8.

-So, back to this example.
 This lens costs about $3,000.
 For that kind of money you’d expect it to be a perfect lens.
-But unfortunately, the rules of optical physics don’t change when you toss more money at it.
+But, unfortunately, the rules of optical physics don’t change when you toss more money at it.
 I do like how the trees in the background are in sharper focus thanks to the longer depth-of-field.
 But the softer trunk stinks.
 If I really need everything in focus and to be nice and sharp, I need to take multiple images with the lens focused at different depths in the scene.
 With those images I can then do a focus stack in Photoshop.

 There’s a lot of things we didn’t address in this article.
 Such as vignetting when wide open vs. at f/8 and beyond.
 Nor did we measure anything related to sharpness at the various apertures.
 This is a preview only of diffraction and how it behaves with this lens on this camera (Canon 5D mkIV).
 If you are using a lower resolution camera you won’t see the diffraction as much as I’m seeing it here in these examples.
 And if you’re using a higher resolution camera you’ll likely see it more quickly, such as at f/16 or so.